Blog

 March 12th, 2008

-Since it takes a lot of time and resources hiring and finding the right person, once you find out it’s not a good fit you should quickly get rid of them.
-The longer you take to get rid of them, the more you eat away at finding the right person.
+.
+Since it takes a lot of time and resources hiring and finding the right person, once you find out they are not a good fit you should quickly get rid of them.
+The longer you take to get rid of them, the more time you have wasted before finding the right person.
 Also, if the person has an abrasive/bitter attitude, it can spread quickly to the rest of the team.
 One of the highest priorities should be protecting your team.
 Without your team, your organization and product are nothing.

-When you find the right person for the job, a great thank you is to purchase gift baskets.
+When you find the right person for the job, .
 Thoughtful presents brings happiness which encourages productivity.

-However, since the startup is small and aims to mature, that person will need to take a leadership role and grow out of the initial role he/she was hired to do.
-This means that roles need to be rigid enough so that flawless execution can happen, but loose enough so that the person can develop a visionary mindset.
+However, since the startup is small and aims to mature, certain person will need to take on leadership roles, perhaps growing out of the initial role he/she was hired to do.
+This means that roles need to be rigid enough so that flawless execution can happen, but flexible enough so that the person can develop a visionary mindset.